Quasi-Concavity for Gaussian Multicast Relay Channels: Quasi-Concavity in Relay Position

 Unfortunately, $\tilde{g}_j$ is quasi-{\em convex} (and not quasi-concave) in $(\rho^2,D^{\alpha})$.
 To see this, substitute $a=D^\alpha$ and $b=\rho^2$ into the fourth function of Lemma~\ref{lemma:qcfunc1}.
 Quasi-concavity would have been useful since it would have permitted using Lemma~\ref{lemma:qcprops}, Parts~\ref{Part-min} and~\ref{Part-sup}, to establish the quasi-concavity of

-Based on our numerical results, $R_{CS}(\mathbf{r})$ seems to be quasi-concave in $\mathbf{r}$ but we have been unable to prove this.
-Nevertheless, Lemma~\ref{lemma:LOSCS} suffices to establish an intermediate result which is useful in Sec.~\ref{DF-Performance} when we study $\rho=0$. \begin{theorem} $R_{CS}(\rho,\mathbf{r})$ is quasi-concave in $\mathbf{r}$ for fixed $\rho$, $0\le\rho\le1$. \end{theorem} \begin{IEEEproof} $R_{CS}(\rho,\mathbf{r})$ is the minimum of functions that are quasi-concave in $\mathbf{r}$.
-Lemma~\ref{lemma:qcprops}, Part~\ref{Part-min}, thus establishes the theorem. \end{IEEEproof}
+However, we have been unable to prove this, and our numerical results suggest that $R_{CS}(\rho,\mathbf{r})$ is not quasi-concave in $(\rho^2,\mathbf{r})$.
+Nevertheless, Lemma~\ref{lemma:LOSCS} suffices to establish an intermediate result which is useful in Section~\ref{DF-Performance} when we study $\rho=0$. \begin{Theorem} $R_{CS}(\rho,\mathbf{r})$ is quasi-concave in $\mathbf{r}$ for fixed $\rho$, $0\le\rho\le1$. \end{Theorem} \begin{proof} $R_{CS}(\rho,\mathbf{r})$ is the minimum of functions that are quasi-concave in $\mathbf{r}$.
+Lemma~\ref{lemma:qcprops}, Part~\ref{Part-min}, thus~establishes the theorem. \end{proof}